Gaussian Latent Representations for Uncertainty Estimation using Mahalanobis Distance in Deep Classifiers: Method

 \textbf{\gls{md}-based Classification.} The predicted class is the one whose centroid $c^*$ is closest to the test sample $\tilde x$:

 Note that this classification is inferred in addition to the usual classification done by the network by taking the maximum of the output logits.

 \textbf{Predictive Probability.} We convert the \gls{md} into a calibrated classification probability using the following property: the squared \gls{md} on representations with dimension $d'$ follows a chi-squared distribution $\chi^2_{d^\prime}$ with $d^\prime$ degrees of freedom.
+The proof of this is provided in Appendix.~\ref{app:proof}.
 The \gls{md} is converted as follows:

 where cdf(.) is the cumulative distribution function. $P_{MD}^c$ represents the probability that a test sample belongs to class $c$.
 When the test point belongs to a particular class, the \gls{md} to that class is low and the corresponding $P_{MD}^c$ is high.
 The predictive probability is the one associated with the class $c^*$ obtained in Eq.~\ref{eq:pred}: